Amara-Afzal/CyberSecurity-Forensics-Lab/README.md

-# Cyber Security & Digital Forensics Lab
+# Cyber Security and Digital Forensics Lab

-This repository contains my practical work in digital forensics, malware analysis, and network security.
+This repository contains my practical work and laboratory tasks related to cyber security, digital forensics, malware analysis, and network investigation.
+The purpose of this repository is to demonstrate hands-on experience and understanding of real-world cybercrime investigation techniques.

+## Overview

+The work included in this repository reflects practical exposure to digital evidence handling, forensic analysis, malware investigation, and network traffic analysis.
+Each task is documented in the form of detailed reports.

+## Project Structure

-## 🔍 Digital Forensics
+### Digital Forensics
-- Forensic Disk Imaging & Evidence Acquisition
+- Disk Imaging and Evidence Acquisition
-- Deleted File Recovery & Timeline Analysis
+- Deleted File Recovery Techniques
-- Digital Evidence Investigation
+- Digital Evidence Analysis
+- Timeline and Artifact Examination

-## 🦠 Malware Analysis
+### Malware Analysis
+- Static Analysis of Suspicious Files
-- File Hashing & VirusTotal Detection
+- File Hashing and Threat Detection
-- Malware Obfuscation & Crypter Techniques
+- Malware Obfuscation Techniques
+- VirusTotal Investigation Reports

-## 🌐 Network Analysis
+### Network Analysis
 - Network Traffic Analysis using Wireshark
-- Infected Host Identification
+- Identification of Suspicious Network Activity
-- DHCP Attack Analysis
+- DHCP and Network Attack Analysis

-## 🔐 Additional Work
+### Additional Security Tasks
 - Secure Data Transfer using Netcat
-- AES-256 Image Steganography
+- Image Steganography using AES-256
-- PowerShell Process Analysis
+- PowerShell Process and System Analysis

-## 🛠 Tools Used
+## Tools and Technologies

 - Autopsy
 - Wireshark
 - VirusTotal
-- HxD
+- HxD Hex Editor
+- Netcat
+- PowerShell

+## Learning Outcomes

+Through these tasks, I have developed:
+- Understanding of digital forensic investigation processes
+- Ability to analyze and interpret digital evidence
+- Basic skills in malware identification and analysis
+- Knowledge of network traffic monitoring and attack detection
+- Experience in using industry-relevant forensic tools

-## 📂 Project Structure
+## Objective

+The primary objective of this work is to build a strong foundation in cybercrime investigation and digital forensics, with a focus on practical skills aligned with real-world applications.

+## Future Work

-### 🔍 Digital Forensics
+- Development of a Digital Forensics Evidence Analyzer
-- DF_01_Disk_Imaging
-- DF_02_File_Recovery
-- DF_03_Evidence_Acquisition
+- AI-based Image and Video Manipulation Detection System

-### 🦠 Malware Analysis
+- Advanced Malware Behavior Analysis Lab
-- MA_01_VirusTotal_Report
-- MA_02_Obfuscation

-### 🌐 Network Analysis
-- NA_01_Wireshark_Analysis
-- NA_02_DHCP_Attack
-## 🎯 Objective
-To develop practical expertise in cybercrime investigation, digital evidence handling, and malware analysis aligned with real-world forensic practices.

-## 👩‍💻 Author
+## Author

 Amara Afzal